MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Option 1: using scripts

 First, install the PowerShell cmdlets.
-For more information, see the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).
+See the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha) to learn more about Places cmdlets.

 Create a PowerShell script that iterates using the PowerShell cmdlets using the CSV file as an input to upload, edit, and delete devices.